NachtRaveVL/virtmem-continued/doc/manual.md

 # Basics {#basics}

 ## Virtual memory {#bVirtmem}
-As the name suggests, `virtmem` works similar to [virtual memory management found on computers](https://en.wikipedia.org/wiki/Virtual_memory).
+As the name suggests, `virtmem-continued` works similar to [virtual memory management found on computers](https://en.wikipedia.org/wiki/Virtual_memory).

 The library uses a _paging system_ to work efficiently with virtual memory.
 A _memory page_ is a static buffer that resides in regular RAM and contains a